pass simple

 Move selected using drag and drop.

-available only within the same.gpg
+moveavailable only within the same.gpgauthorization folder.

 Case insensitive search